sunnysideup/silverstripe-found-it-already/README.md

 ### node and npm versions required

-We try to stay with the latest version of node and npm.
+We try to stay with the latest version of `node` and `npm`.
 If required, we will lock them down.
-We use an application called `nvm` to manage npm / node versions.
+We recommend using an application called `nvm` to manage npm / node versions.
 At the time of typing up this message, we are using the **npm version 10** and **node versions 20** (node v20.6.1 / npm v10.1.0).

 ## branch management

 There is a `develop` branch (bleeding edge) and a `production` branch (more stable).

+Any fixes should be branched of `develop` and then merged back into `develop` after you have updated the feature branch with the latest changes from `develop`.

+All pull requests to be peer-reviewed.

+Whenever required and feasible, we merge `develop` into `production`.

 ## agile

 We try to be as agile as possible, making small releases, as regularly as possible.
+As the application matures, and hopefully more people use it, we will try to do this more carefully, with more testing, etc...

 # running production

 ## cron jobs to set up:

 To run this project, you can set up the following cron jobs to get more details updating automatically.
 None of these are strictly required, and you can set them up as you see fit.

 ```shell
 */5 * * * * /var/www/html/vendor/bin/sake dev/tasks/healthcheck-calculate-answers